stonerlab/Stoner-PythonCode/README.rst

     :width: 320

 The *Stoner* package requires h5py>=2.7.0, lmfit>=0.9.7, matplotlib>=2.0,numpy>=1.13, Pillow>=4.0,
-scikit-image>=0.13.0 & scipy>=1.0.0 and also optional depends on  filemagic, npTDMS, imreg_dft and numba.
+scikit-image>=0.13.0 & scipy>=1.0.0 and also optional depends on  filemagic, npTDMS, imreg_dft and numba, fabio, hyperspy.

 Ananconda Python (and probably other scientific Python distributions) include nearly all of the dependencies, and the remaining dependencies are collected together in the **phygbu** repositry on anaconda cloud.
 The easiest way to install the Stoner package is,